galvesband/TraUser/DEVELOPMENT.md

 $ Tests/test-app/bin/console assets:install Tests/test-app/web --symlink
 ```

- - The first time you access the data base there is no model.
+ - The first time you access the database there is no model.
 You need to
    create it first:

 ```bash